Qatar crisis: Can Rex Tillerson fix this mess?

 Maybe a partial or temporary one.
 The Saudi/UAE-Qatari confrontation is longstanding, reflecting two realities.

-The first is the Saudi's desire to be master of the Arab Gulf and the Gulf Cooperation Council and to cut Qatar -- which it views as having far too much independence -- down to size, deny it freedom of action, and the ability to choose its own allies -- such as Iran and the Muslim Brotherhood.
+The first is Saudi Arabia''s desire to be master of the Arab Gulf and the Gulf Cooperation Council and to cut Qatar down to size, by denying it freedom of action, as well as the ability to choose its own allies -- such as Iran and the Muslim Brotherhood.
 The Saudis, Emiratis and Egyptians view these other Islamic groups as major threats.

 The second is Qatar's fierce determination to protect its very identity, which is inextricably linked to its independence and freewheeling style.